 If you've built a legacy custom integration in the past, you'll find all of the same functionality available to use in Slack apps.
 The implementation of these functions has changed though, so below is a handy list of how to replace your legacy features.

-There are also traditional apps which generate a new token for every user, and where each user has their own set of permissions granted.
-These types of apps will soon also be called legacy, so we encourage you to create a workspace app if you're starting from scratch.
+Slack apps generate a new token for every user, and each user has their own set of permissions granted.

 Slash Commands let users trigger an interaction with your app directly from the message box in Slack.
 You can create custom commands for Slack apps quickly and easily by following our Getting Started guide.

 The process of handling and responding to those commands is almost identical compared to the legacy process you might have already built.